 Since 1975 valley grain terminals have shipped over 1.5 billion bushels returning an estimated $8 billion dollars back to the local and surrounding communities.

-Most recently, the 3-year total of bushels handled at LCT (2012-2014) has been the largest in history.
-The average amount of grain handled annually during that time period was 22,500,000 bu, according to LCT Manager Arvid Lyons.
+The 3-year total of bushels handled at LCT (2012-2014) was the largest in the company’s history.
+The average amount of grain handled annually during that time period was 22,500,000 bu, according to Arvid Lyons, who was LCT’s manager at the time.
+Shipments from 2015 and 2016 were also near that number in terms of bushels.

 - 2012-2014 Average annually handled grain is 22,500,000 bu (largest in history)